 Here are the five ways you can promote skin cancer awareness.

 Social media outlets like Twitter, Instagram, and Facebook are great ways to alert the public about the importance of taking care of your skin.
-With #SkinCancer of #CancerSurvivor, you can target millions following the hashtag and they can view your post from a cell phone, desktop, or laptop.
+With #SkinCancer or #CancerSurvivor, you can target millions following the hashtag and they can view your post on the topic.

 Sharing your story is a great, personal way to promote skin cancer awareness.
-With people following your journey, you are able to make connections and impact someone through a newsletter, social media, or even in person.
-The influence a story can have can save lives, it all starts with you.
+With people following your journey, you are able to make connections and impact someone through a newsletter, social media post, or even in person.
+A story can can save lives, so share yours.

 Foundations and support groups, much like the Skin Cancer Foundation, can help skin cancer patients with donations and other efforts.
 For example, their 2019 Destination: Healthy Skin campaign will provide skin cancer information and free screenings.